Last verified: Sunday, 24. September 2023 at 07:48 AM

-Please reconsider your need to travel to Cook Islands.
-We detected travel advisories from 2 sources for this specific country.
+It is not safe to travel Cook Islands.
+We detected travel advisories from one source for this country.

 This country shares no land border with any other country.
 Thus, the region score is identical to the country risk rating.